 Find Your Favorite Festival

-If you enjoy new experiences, Birmingham’s festivals are worth checking out!
-Head to Sidewalk Film Festival, an annual freelance motion picture celebration that includes speakers, screenings, and parties.
+If you enjoy new experiences, Birmingham’s festivals are worth exploring!
+Celebrate your local Greek community with authentic food and performances at the annual Birmingham Greek Festival.
+Head to an annual freelance motion picture celebration that includes speakers, screenings, and parties at Sidewalk Film Festival.
 Grab dinner from a food truck and listen to some of the best jazz musicians in the country at the Taste of 4th Avenue Jazz Festival.
-Take in the parade or watch the coronation of the Royalty Pet King and Queen at Do Dah Day, a unique local event that supports homeless animals.
-Drink up at Magic City Brewfest, a beer lover’s dream come true that features more than 150 different beers from breweries around Alabama.
+Line up for the parade and catch creative floats and best-dressed pets at Do Dah Day to support homeless animals.
+Experience live performances and nature-inspired works from over 100 artists at the annual Moss Rock Festival.
 Or view the creations of nearly 200 artists at the Magic City Art Connection.
-Didn’t see something that fits your festival nature?
-Find more annual Birmingham festival ideas here!

 Experience Birmingham’s Barbecue

 While all cities claim to have the best barbecue, Birmingham definitely has the most unique BBQ—and it’s slathered in a white barbecue sauce.
-Where should go to get your hands on this smokey treat?
-Pop into Miss Myra’s Pit Bar-B-Q, a city staple that’ll satisfy all your smoked meat cravings and sweet tooth, especially with the famous Banana Pudding.
-Called “the best barbecue in America,” you can’t miss a meal from Saw’s BBQ, an upscale spot that’s highly-rated for their smoked chicken.
-Try another local favorite with Full Moon Bar-B-Que, where the ribs are the go-to—just don’t skimp on the vinaigrette slaw or fresh-baked cookies.
-Or for a true mom-and-pop BBQ experience, grab a plate of pulled pork or chicken wings at Carlile’s, one of the best restaurants in Birmingham!
+Where can you get your hands on this smokey treat?
+Pop into Miss Myra’s Pit Bar-B-Q, a city staple that’ll satisfy your smoked meat cravings and sweet tooth—especially with the famous Banana Pudding.
+Order Stuffed Taters, Smoked Pulled Chicken, or BBQ Fries at Saw’s BBQ, an upscale joint called “the best barbecue in America.”
+Try another local favorite where the ribs are the go-to—just don’t skimp on the vinegar-based slaw or famous Half Moon Cookies at Full Moon Bar-B-Que.
+Or grab a plate of Pulled Pork, Beef Brisket, or Wings at Carlile’s Barbecue—one of the best BBQ restaurants in Birmingham!

 Birmingham’s Beer Is a Big Deal